 BUILD_opencv_world : Check

-Also, we need to set path to folder where additional OpenCV modules (opencv_contrib-4.7.0\modules) are stored:
+Also, we need to set the path to the folder where additional OpenCV modules (opencv_contrib-4.7.0\modules) are stored:

 OPENCV_EXTRA_MODULES_PATH : C:/Users/Aleksandr/Documents/Sources/opencv_contrib-4.7.0/opencv_contrib-4.7.0/modules